j0giwa/ComfyLoot/FAQ.md

 This is not endoresed by Square Enix, if you heard something else, they were lying.
 The code contains snippets from sources, that are at best, questionable.
-The Plugin accesses API's that did not disclose their practices of handling user data.
-And no amount of me yappin could prove my intents. (see: [Privacy](PRIVACY.md))
+The Plugin accesses API's that did not disclose their practices of handling user data (see: [Privacy](Privacy.md)).

+And no amount of me yappin could prove my intents.
 What i can offer is this: You are on GitHub, you have the code in front of you, see for yourself.
   (If you don't understand code, ask someone you trust (not ChatGPT), or assume it's malicious)